blakenoll/TMU/_admissions/undergraduate.md

   If you've been admitted and have decided that TMU is the place for you, secure your spot today by submitting your $200 tuition/housing deposit [here](https://www.formstack.com/forms/masters-new_student_deposit_payment "Undergrad Deposit Form").
 The deposit is fully refundable until May 1.
 staff:
 - name:
   about:
   email:
   phone:
   video:
 intl-students-body:
 layout: default
 ---

 {% include undergradadmissions.html %}
+why sync not working